mikeal-12/datacom-cybersecurity-job-simulation/README.md

 - User Training: Conduct regular training for employees to recognize and avoid spear-phishing attempts and social engineering tactics.
 - Network Segmentation: Implement network segmentation to limit lateral movement in the event of a successful breach.
 - Regular Patching: Ensure timely patching of software and systems to address vulnerabilities that APT34 may exploit.
-Incident Response Plan: Develop and regularly test an incident response plan to enable a swift and coordinated response to any detected cyber intrusion.
+- Incident Response Plan: Develop and regularly test an incident response plan to enable a swift and coordinated response to any detected cyber intrusion.

+# Task 2: Cybersecurity Risk Assessment